-The Dr. Frederick’s Half Toe Sleeve are the best metatarsal pads if you are looking for met pads with a great fit, good comfort, great pain relief, and extended durability.
+The Dr. Frederick’s Half Toe Sleeve are the best metatarsal pads for runners if you are looking for met pads with a great fit, good comfort, great pain relief, and extended durability.
 These met pads are great value for the dollar and fit snugly without slipping, with or without socks.MORE INFO

 We thoroughly tested 14 products, surveyed 47 random consumers, spoke to 6 industry experts, and spent 13 hours researching reviews online.
 Each metric below is computed by taking the weighted average of many computed data points.
 Data points are quantified on a 1-10 scale based on test results, consumer and expert opinions, and online reviews.

 If you experience general foot pain or pain on the head of your feet, it may benefit you to use the best metatarsal pads.
 Metatarsal pads or are also known as met pads and are simply foot pads put on the metatarsal head to relieve foot pressure.
 The metatarsal head is the area just below the toes of your feet and is the area that takes on the bulk of the pressure when you are standing or walking.
 With the best metatarsal pads, you can better distribute load on your feet by shifting the pressure from the metatarsal head to the shaft.

 In other words, the met pad helps you transfer stress and unload an area of high stress on your foot.
 There is a common condition called Morton’s Toe where the second foot bone is longer than the first, which causes changes in how you walk and some balance issues.
 Without the use of the best metatarsal pads, you are likely to having chronic foot pain.
 While met pads have been around since the early 1900s, they have only become popular recently and have been through significant improvements in design, materials, comfort, and durability.